William Regal: Early years (1983–1992)

 After training under Marty Jones, Matthews made his debut wrestling for promoter Bobby Barron at his wrestling challenge booth at the Horseshoe Showbar at Blackpool Pleasure Beach at the age of 15.
 In time, he graduated to be a shooter at the booth, using brutal submission holds to defend prize money against challenges from members of the public.
 By this time, he wrestled professionally all over Britain for All Star Wrestling where he regularly teamed with Robbie Brookside as The Golden Boys tag team.
 Both Regal and Brookside appeared in several televised matches during the final years (1987–1988) of ITV's coverage of British wrestling.

 Matthews went on to tour worldwide, including Germany and South Africa.
 In 1991, he received a tryout match with the World Wrestling Federation.
 Matthews relayed that through Lord Alfred Hayes, WWF had become interested in seeing the young wrestler and offered him an opportunity at the WWF UK Rampage Show on 24 April 1991.
 Wrestling in a dark match, he appeared as Steve Regal and teamed with Dave Taylor and Tony St. Clair to defeat Drew McDonald, Chic Cullen, & Johnny South.
 Later that year, he received a second booking and wrestled Brian Maxine at the Battle Royal at Albert Hall in London, England on 3 October 1991.
 Two months later, Matthews was again wrestling on the UK swing of a major American promotion, although this time it was World Championship Wrestling.
 Appearing as Steve Regal, he wrestled six matches on WCW's tour of the United Kingdom and faced Terrance Taylor, Jimmy Garvin, Giant Haystacks, and Oz (Kevin Nash).

 During this early period, he was billed as Steve Regal, a name he saw in an American wrestling magazine (in use by "Mr. Electricity" Steve Regal).
 There were two exceptions to this.
-One was when he wrestled in Wales during this period, including appearances on S4C's Welsh language wrestling TV show Reslo under the name Steve Jones and was billed from Cardiff, Wales, teaming with Orig Williams and faced Fit Finlay amongst others.
+One was when he wrestled in Wales during this period, including appearances on S4C's Welsh language wrestling TV show Reslo under the name Steve Jones and was billed from Cardiff, Wales, teaming with Orig Williams and faced Fit Finlay among others.
 The other was a brief stint for Joint Promotions in 1986 where he wrestled his first two televised matches under the name Roy Regal.
 Otherwise, he stuck with the name Steve Regal up until shortly after his arrival in World Championship Wrestling.